Updated: Apr 25

 But what if there was another way?

 After years of searching I am happy to say that I found a way that works for me and completely changed my life for the better.
 Now I feel more empowered, in charge of my life and definitely much more peaceful.
-So here is what to do.
+So here is what to process suppressed anger.

 1. Step one.
 Change your mind